leekelleher/umbraco-contentment/.github/README.md

 This project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md). **Play nice or go home.** :v::heart::dove:

-If you are unhappy with the project or documentation, please help to identify specific issues and work towards resolving them - preferably in the form of a pull request.
+If you are unhappy with the project or documentation, please help to identify specific issues and work towards resolving them.
 Otherwise you are completely free to complain on your favourite social network, or shout into the void.

 Unacceptable behaviour towards myself or contributors may result in being blocked from accessing this repository.